ibm-cloud-docs/discovery/migrate-nlu.md

 # Migrating enrichments to Natural Language Understanding

-Starting on **18 July, 2017** {{site.data.keyword.discoveryfull}} introduced a new enrichment technology, named {{site.data.keyword.nlushort}} (NLU).
-These enrichments are the same as your existing enrichments but require a slightly different configuration and schema.
-The original enrichments, named {{site.data.keyword.alchemylanguageshort}} enrichments, will be deprecated.
+Starting on **18 July, 2017** {{site.data.keyword.discoveryfull}} introduced a new enrichment technology, named {{site.data.keyword.nlushort}} (NLU). {{site.data.keyword.alchemylanguageshort}} enrichments were deprecated effective **1 March 2018**.
 {: shortdesc}

-{{site.data.keyword.alchemylanguageshort}} enrichment support is scheduled to end on **15 January, 2018**.
-The `2017-10-16` API version string deprecated support for uploading new documents into existing collections enriched with {{site.data.keyword.alchemylanguageshort}}, and for creating new collections and enriching them with {{site.data.keyword.alchemylanguageshort}} enrichments.
-Use an earlier API version string to continue using {{site.data.keyword.alchemylanguageshort}} until support ends (scheduled for **15 January, 2018**).

-New collections should be enriched with {{site.data.keyword.nlushort}} and any existing collections with {{site.data.keyword.alchemylanguageshort}} configuration files migrated as soon as possible. {{site.data.keyword.alchemylanguageshort}} enrichment ingestion support is scheduled to end **15 January, 2018**.
+Any existing collections that utilize {{site.data.keyword.alchemylanguageshort}} enrichments must be migrated.
 For information on migrating collections and configuration files that utilize the {{site.data.keyword.alchemylanguageshort}} enrichments, see [Enrichment comparison](/docs/services/discovery/migrate-nlu.html#enrichment-comparison).

 **Note:** For information about integrating with {{site.data.keyword.knowledgestudioshort}}, see [Integrating with {{site.data.keyword.knowledgestudiofull}}](/docs/services/discovery/integrate-wks.html).